Solar Return on Investment (ROI)

 While every situation is different, here are some general estimates based on current market conditions:

 • Conservatively, with a typical 5kW residential solar PV system costing around $12,000-$15,000, you can expect to save around $1,000-$1,500 per year on your energy bills, depending on your usage and rates.
-This means that the system could pay for itself in around 8-12 years and provide ongoing savings and other benefits for the remaining life of the system (25+ years).
+This means that the system could pay for itself in around 8-12 years, and provide ongoing savings and other benefits for the remaining life of the system (25+ years).

 • For a commercial 10kW solar PV system costing around $22,000-$26,000, you can expect to save around $3,000-$4,000 per year on your energy bills, depending on your usage and rates.
-This means that the system could pay for itself in around 6-10 years and provide ongoing savings and other benefits for the remaining life of the system (25+ years).
+This means that the system could pay for itself in around 6-10 years, and provide ongoing savings and other benefits for the remaining life of the system (25+ years).

+Of course, these are just rough estimates, and your actual ROI will depend on your specific circumstances and system design.
 It’s important to work with a reputable installer who can help develop a detailed ROI analysis for your solar PV system, taking into account all of the relevant factors and assumptions.
 By doing your research and making informed decisions, you can maximise the financial and environmental benefits of going solar, and enjoy a strong return on your investment for years to come.